pagekite/duppy/README.md

 Configuration:

     cd /path/to/duppy
-    cp examples/duppy-simple.py duppy-local.py
+    cp examples/duppy-sql.py duppy-local.py
     vi duppy-local.py

-*Note:* the 'simple' example assumes you are using an SQL backend for storing DNS records and shows how to configure that.
+*Note:* the `duppy-sql.py` example assumes you are using an SQL backend for storing DNS records and gives an example of how to configure that by writing SQL statements that match your schema.
 If you are doing something more excited/complicated, other examples may be better starting points.
 Browse around!